 We will shrink the width of the image by removing vertical seams from the picture.
 A vertical seam is a set of pixels, one on each row of the image, which are connected vertically.
 That is, any two pixels on adjacent rows are either orthogonally or diagonally adjacent.
 The energy of a seam is the sum of the energies of the pixels in the seam.

 Seam carving is the process of repeatedly finding the lowest-energy vertical seam and removing it from the image.
-Sometimes mutliple seams may tie for the lowest energy.
+Sometimes multiple seams may tie for the lowest energy.
 If this happens, remove the leftmost of those seams.
+The leftmost seam refers to the seam with the leftmost pixel in the top row.
 Note that once a seam has been removed, the image has changed, so energies must be recomputed.

 Think about why we remove lowest-energy seams rather than simply removing the lowest-energy pixel from each row.
 Better still, try it out, and you'll see the difference for yourself!